chucklesoclock/iceberg-detect/capstone_report/capstone_report.md

 #### Radar Data

+As noted in the introduction, a radar band's image data is composed of the decibel levels of backscatter, equivalent to the intensity of the reflected radar pulse for some predetermined pixel-to-area conversion.
+See below for heatmapped 2D illustrations

 ![heatmap of 4 icebergs]()
 ![heatmap of 4 ships]()

-The above is an example of `band_1` HH radar data.
-We choose one and display its Q-Q plot, which measures the data's normal distribution tendencies.
+The above is an example of the `band_1` aka transmit/receive horizontally (HH) radar data.
+We choose one of the icebergs and display its Q-Q plot, which measures the data's normal distribution tendencies.

 ![q-q of iceberg pre/post bentes]()